KamikidFu/algorithms-and-data-structure/JavaScript/readme.md

 **Example Tasks:**

-1. Write an algorithm names `pickZeroSum` which accepts an array of integers and output pairs of integers which the sum of these two is zero.
+1. Write an algorithm names `pickZeroSum` which accepts a sorted array of integers and output pairs of integers which the sum of these two is zero.
 2. Write an algorithm names `countUniqueValue` which allows a sorted array of integers and output how many unique integers in the array.
 ---
 #### Sliding Window